Thursday, June 30, 2011

 Susan Pachikara (COPYRIGHT 2011)

 I don't know if you've heard, but a study just released by researchers at Harvard found that Americans who snack on potato chips pack on the pounds.
-Frank Wu, one of the study's authors said the results help illustrate that there are in fact 'good' and 'bad' foods.
+Frank Wu, one of the study's authors, said the results help illustrate that there are in fact 'good' and 'bad' foods.

 I love potato chips.
 But with the obesity epidemic raging across the country, perhaps it's time we found a new national snack food.
 I nominate homemade popcorn.
-It's crunchy, filling and fun and possesses the power to release the inner child in even the grumpiest adult.
+It's crunchy, filling, and fun, and possesses the power to release the inner child in even the grumpiest adult.

 Let me clarify what I mean by 'homemade' popcorn.
 I'm talking about popcorn that is made over the stove or in a popcorn popper layered with a bit of oil.
 I am not referring to microwave popcorn with its musty, dusty aroma.
 At my last job, I dreaded mid-afternoons when a very kind-hearted colleague would nuke up a bag and perch it on the edge of his desk.
 A synthetic smell hung in the air for the rest of the day.
 At one point, our director burned a bagful of popcorn in the microwave.
 The smell was so piercing that the maintenance man paid us a visit, fearing a toxin had been released five floors away.
 An off-putting odor plagued the kitchen for weeks.

 Americans devour old-fashioned popcorn at the movies and savor it at the park.
-It's a shame that we shy away from it at home when all it takes to make the playful, fiber-rich treat is a steel pot and lid, some corn kernels and a dusting of salt.
+It's a shame that we shy away from it at home when all it takes to make the playful, fiber-rich treat is a steel pot and lid, some corn kernels, and a dusting of salt.
 A reasonably priced popper will also do the trick.
 (I nabbed the Stir Crazy for half price when Carson's closed on State Street a few years ago.
 I can make a delicious bowl of popcorn with just a dab of oil.)
 Both options allow you to control the salt and fat content.

 The good news is that one you're comfortable making plain popcorn, you can move on to fancier versions.
 It's lovely popped in flavored oils and encrusted in a sprinkling of sugar.
 Believe me, once you get going you'll forget the chips.